choyakawa/EasyDeL/docs/upstream_diff.md

 This differs from upstream because the local branch treats assistant-only loss as another path to the same masking semantics.

+There is also a packing-related preprocessing difference:

+- `SFTPreprocessTransform` should accept `pad_to_max_length: bool = True`
+- when packing is enabled, the SFT trainer should pass `pad_to_max_length=False`
+- tokenization should then use a helper like `_padding_mode()` so examples are not pre-padded before packing

+This is part of the local divergence because the branch expects masked-label preprocessing and packing to work together on unpadded token sequences.

 #### File: `easydel/data/transforms/pack.py`

 Teach all packers to preserve `labels`.